-31 October is a date many Muggles know all too well as a day for dressing up, achieving various levels of success carving pumpkins and simply celebrating all things spooky.
+The final day of October is a date many Muggles know all too well as a date for dressing up, achieving various levels of success carving pumpkins and simply celebrating all things spooky.
 For Harry Potter, Hallowe’en became a haunting part of his life from an early age for a very different reason.
 In fact, the eerie date seemed to follow him around.
-Observe…
+Observe...

 This was the date when everything changed, as Lord Voldemort stormed Godric’s Hollow and callously murdered Harry’s parents on 31 October 1981.
 This date would become legendary in two very different ways, for while Harry lost his parents and was plunged into a miserable life at the Dursleys’, the rest of the wizarding world celebrated their newfound peace, with Lord Voldemort mysteriously and temporarily vanquished.
 We saw the date once and for all in the emotional scene where Harry visited his parents’ graves.

 On a very different Hallowe’en, one decade later and barely a handful of months since Harry had started his new magical life at Hogwarts, he experienced a far more traditional night of festivities.
 Oh alright, traditional for a wizard, at least.
 First there was the glorious Hogwarts Hallowe’en feast, complete with live bats, overlarge pumpkins and a troll in the dungeons.
 The only problem?
 That last part wasn’t supposed to be a Hallowe’en decoration.